smartcontractkit/documentation/docs/Using Randomness/vrf-migration-v1-v2.md

 To modify your existing smart contract code to work with VRF v2, complete the following changes.
 See the [Get a Random Number](/docs/get-a-random-number/#example-contract) guide for an example.

-- Set up and fund a subscription. <!-- TODO: Add URL and url text -->
+1. Set up and fund a subscription in the [Subscription Manager](https://vrf.chain.link) application.

-- Import the new [`VRFConsumerBaseV2.sol` contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/dev/VRFConsumerBaseV2.sol) and remove the v1 `VRFConsumerBase.sol` import.
+1. Import the new [`VRFConsumerBaseV2.sol` contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/dev/VRFConsumerBaseV2.sol) and remove the v1 `VRFConsumerBase.sol` import.
 This contract includes the `fulfillRandomWords` function.

-- Import the [`VRFCoordinatorV2Interface.sol`](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol) interface.
+1. Import the [`VRFCoordinatorV2Interface.sol`](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol) interface.
 This interface includes the new `requestRandomWords` function.

-- Add a `VRFConsumerBaseV2` constructor as shown in the [Get a Random Number](/docs/get-a-random-number/#example-contract) example.
+1. Add a `VRFConsumerBaseV2` constructor as shown in the [Get a Random Number](/docs/get-a-random-number/#example-contract) example.

-- Change `requestRandomness` function calls to `requestRandomWords`.
+1. Change `requestRandomness` function calls to `requestRandomWords`.
 The `requestRandomWords` function requires several additional parameters.

-- Change `fulfillRandomness` function calls to `fulfillRandomWords`.
+1. Change `fulfillRandomness` function calls to `fulfillRandomWords`.
 Update the call to handle the returned `uint256[]` array instead of the single `uint256` variable.